 I trained with the UK's largest independent food sensitivity service, Healthscreening UK Ltd, an organisation that saw more than 440,000 clients over a 30 year period.
 I have tested in clinics and health stores all over the South East and have years of experience assisting clients with IBS type symptoms.

 For all out-calls, a charge of £3 per mile distance from the Borough of Watford is added onto the £59.95 test.
 Most venues will ask for a non-refundable deposit of £30.
-Payment can be made by cash, cheque or bank transfer, but not cards.
+Payment can be made by cash, cheque or bank transfer, but card payments are only possible in the shops.

 I test for food and E-number sensitivity, and for vitamin and mineral deficiencies, with face to face consultation.